WaveBeans/wave-blog/using-jupyter/readme.md

 HttpService(serverPort = 6800).start()
 ```

 As the next step let's set up our streams.
-The initial signal is sum of sinusoids (220Hz, 440Hz and 880Hz), then it is begin windowed and the window function is applied.
-After that the FFT is performed and result is being stored into a memory table, so it'll be accessible for querying.
-The streams are infinite, but the table keeps only 2 minutes of data retiring everything older.
+The initial signal is sum of sinusoids (220Hz, 440Hz and 880Hz), then it is windowed and the window function is applied.
+After that the FFT is performed and result is being stored into a memory table, so it is accessible for querying.
+The streams are infinite, but the table keeps only last 2 minutes of data retiring everything out of this range.

 * Specify the parameters of future calculations: